cztchoice/obweb/README.md

 ```

 ## 2. Run the server
-Obweb assume your Obsidian vault has `Daily` and `Unsort` directories to store daily memos and unsorted notes.
+Obweb assume your Obsidian vault has `journals` and `Unsort` directories to store daily memos and unsorted notes.

 ```bash
 ./bin/dev.sh